-V.D.
-Fresh versus Stale Beta
+5.4.
+Fresh vs. Stale Beta

 Though beta-arbitrage activity may cause the beta spread to vary through time, for a feedback loop to occur, beta arbitrageurs must base their strategies on fresh estimates of beta rather than on stale estimates.
 (Note that the autocorrelation in a stock's market beta is far less than one.)
 Consistent with this claim, we show that our predictability results decay as a function of beta staleness.